 Perform Regular Maintenance

-Regular maintenance and inspections can help identify potential risks and address them before they become a problem.
+Regular inspections and maintenance of vacation rentals can help identify potential risks and address them before they become a problem.
 This includes checking for faulty locks, broken windows, and other vulnerabilities that could be exploited by intruders.

 Create an Emergency Plan